Apsu/cura-i3-mk2/README.md

 Gcode
 ---
-For the starting and ending gcode, I came up with a mixture of steps to accomplish several things:
+For the starting gcode, I came up with a mixture of steps to accomplish several things:

 - Most importantly, CuraEngine only uses absolute positioning *and* extruding values.
 So I use M82 to set absolute extrusion mode.